yashMustak/vslib/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

 ### Components
 1.  **Multiway Trees**: This component is helpful in creating multiway trees for various data types in c++.
-Supported data types given below.
+Supported data types given are below.

     * Object
     * Structure
     * Union